miLibris/flask-rest-jsonapi/docs/index.rst

 I have created this library because i was looking for the best way to implement rest api.
 The jsonapi specification is a very strong specification about interactions between the api and the caller and i think it is a very good one.

-There is lot of very good rest library based on flask like `Flask-RESTful <https://github.com/flask-restful/flask-restful>`_ or `Flask-Restless <https://github.com/jfinkels/flask-restless>`_ but i would like to combine the flexibility of Flask-RESTful with the simplicity of Flask-Restless and the power of marshmallow and SQLAlchemy around a strong and sharable communication
+There is a lot of very good rest library based on flask like `Flask-RESTful <https://github.com/flask-restful/flask-restful>`_ or `Flask-Restless <https://github.com/jfinkels/flask-restless>`_ but i would like to combine the flexibility of Flask-RESTful with the simplicity of Flask-Restless and the power of marshmallow and SQLAlchemy around a strong and sharable communication
 protocol: jsonapi.

-Moreover, in this previous flask frameworks, the only ORM supported is SQLAlchemy so i would like to create an generic abstraction to communicate with data provider: the data layer system.
+Moreover, in most flask frameworks, the only ORM supported is SQLAlchemy so i would like to create an generic abstraction to communicate with data provider: the data layer system.
 Availalble data layers:
     - SQLAlchemy
     - MongoDB
 You can easily create and use your own data layer to communicate with the data provider of your choice.
-I will cover it in examples of data layer section.
+Read the data layer section to lean more.

 Here is a quick example: